Difference Between VoIP and PSTN

 Over the past 30 years, VoIP has made rapid progress in the telecommunications industry, proving its reliability and versatility.
 VoIP depends entirely on an Internet connection to make and receive calls.
 The audio data is sent over the network as compressed packets and decoded and decompressed at the receiving end.

-The main difference between PSTN and VoIP
+The main difference between PSTN vs VoIP

 While enabling successful long-distance communication is the ultimate goal of both networks, it paints a list of similarities to the end.
 However, when this is considered, PSTN and VoIP take two completely different paths toward this goal.
 For example: